UPDATED 6th July 2020

 Historically, owners could rent their property to tourists pretty much as they pleased, provided they complied with general tourism regulations, took out landlord’s insurance and paid their income tax etc.

-However, that all changed in 2007, when the Government introduced a new law (7/1995) which introduced the requirement for tourist complexes to appoint a sole rental agent for each complex, which all owners would be obliged to use.
-The official government story for introducing this law was to bring uniformity of service and quality.
-However, the most common theory suggested is that this law was the work of the powerful hotel group lobbyists, who were panicking at the boom in self-catering accommodation and wanted to take action to cool the self-catering market.
+However, that all changed in 1997, when the Government introduced a new law (7/1995) which imposed the requirement for tourist complexes to appoint a sole rental agent for each complex, which all owners would be obliged to use when renting short-term to tourists.
+The official government story for introducing this law was to bring uniformity of service, quality, a single point for storing keys etc. However, the most common theory suggested is that this law was the work of the powerful hotel group lobbyists, who were panicking at the boom in self-catering accommodation and wanted to take action to cool the self-catering market.

 Regardless of the true motives, a large number of the anointed ‘sole agents’ were soon accused of abusing their monopolies by overcharging tourists, underpaying property owners, or simply providing poor service.
 Some sole agents who owned their own properties on the complex further abused their position by filling their own apartments first and only then passing the leftover bookings to the other owners.